Age of a Participant

 For CA, see all of the following ages and related policies that FAA uses to determine eligibility and benefit amounts:

-For more information about CA dependent care expense maximum deduction amounts and requirements, see
+●When a child turns two, the maximum dependent care expense amount decreases at the next renewal.
+(For more information about CA dependent care expense maximum deduction amounts and requirements, see

-CA Dependent Care.
+CA Dependent Care.)

 Verification